-We stated earlier that the inner planets are rocky and the outer planets are hydrogen-rich.
-These composition differences are so important to our understanding of the history of the Solar System that we should look at them more closely and see how we determine them.
+The composition differences between the rocky inner planets and the hydrogen-rich outer planets are critically important to our understanding of the history of the Solar System.
+Therefore we will look more closely at how we determine these properties.

 Astronomers can deduce a planet's composition in several ways.
 From its spectrum, they can measure its atmospheric composition and get some information about the nature of its surface rocks.
 However, spectra give no clue as to what lies deep inside a planet where light cannot penetrate.
-To learn about the interior, astronomers must therefore use alternative methods.
+To learn about the interior, astronomers must therefore use indirect methods.